tacolin/C_libev_examples/03_unix_socket/README.md

 ## How to run?

-* Open first consonle, and run server mode :
+* Open first console, and run server mode :

         $ ./main s